Thinkwise/docs/docs/indicium/api.md

 > literals can only occur between the parentheses `( )` after the name of an entity and in the value of the `$filter`
 > query string parameter.

+### Subroutines

+For security reasons, subroutines are not exposed by the Indicium OData API by default.
+To expose a subroutine using Indicium, enable the `API` option of the subroutine in the Software Factory.
+The service name of a subroutine and its parameters can be changed using the `Alias` settings.

 ## Supported OData operations

 Indicium supports the following OData operations and query string options in the URL: